-Students develop intermediate guitar techniques through performing solo and ensemble guitar literature from difficulty levels III and IV (on a scale of VI).
-Skills emphasized include (1) identifying and analyzing musical elements and structural characteristics of various styles and genres and (2) utilizing current technology to assist in further development of improvisational and compositional techniques.
+Students develop intermediate guitar techniques through performing solo and ensemble guitar literature from difficulty levels III and IV.
+Skills emphasized include identifying and analyzing musical elements and structural characteristics of various styles and genres and utilizing current technology to assist in further development of improvisational and compositional techniques.
 After-school activities, such as recitals and performances, may be required, and grades may reflect such participation.
 The number of required non-school hour performances and practices during a school year may not exceed 5.